Indoor Public Programs

 Governors Island has free, public Wi-Fi in many outdoor areas on the Island.
 Programming organizations may be able to purchase dedicated Wi-Fi service with additional bandwidth from the Island’s wireless provider, or may install wireless hotspots.

 The Trust discourages the sale of commercial products within indoor programming spaces.
 The sale of educational materials, such as books or printed materials related to the proposed program, may be permitted upon approval by the Trust.
 Please note that food or beverage sales are not allowed in the historic houses.

 Sales of any type should be noted in your proposal to the Trust.
 If you’re interested in selling art at your program or event, please get in touch with us directly at email@example.com.

 Non-profit organizations are allowed to solicit donations, but only in the designated space reserved for your program.
 Funds must go back into supporting the program.

-Program organizers are responsible for securing a permit from the New York State Liquor Authority to serve alcohol at special events during the run of their program.
+Program organizers are responsible for securing a permit from the New York State Liquor Authority to serve alcohol for any planned special events during the run of the program.
 The Trust must receive a copy of the liquor permit and approve all logistical plans for the area where alcohol will be served.